VSI OpenVMS on KVM

 1. Open Virtual Machine Manager either from the Application Launcher or by running the virt-manager command in your CLI.
 A new window will open.

-2. Select the VM you want to edit and click the Open button.
+2. Select the VM that you want to edit and click the Open button.
 A new window will open.

 3. Click the light bulb icon (Show virtual hardware details).
 Then, click the Add Hardware button in the bottom-left corner.
 A new window will open.